pantheon-systems/documentation/source/content/guides/drush/02-drush-versions.md

 ### Site-local Drush Usage

-We recommend that you use drupal:latest with Drush 11 installed as a site-local Drush if you manage your site with Composer.
+We recommend that you use the latest version of Drupal with Drush 11 installed as a site-local Drush if you manage your site with Composer.

 Do not select any major version of Drush lower than `8.3.2`, `9.7.1`, or `10.2.0`.